bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 Count capitals: if the number of capitals is 0 or the length of the string or 1 where the first one is capital, return True.

+#### 551. Student Attendance Record I (string)

+- My solution

+Wrong attempt: count `A` and consistence of `L`.
+But when get a `L`, just increase count by 1 if next is also `L`.
+This make the count less than actual answer.

+AC: use a list to store count of consistence of `L`.
+Update rule is a little complicated (reset and save).

+- Public solution

+Linear scan: same with my idea, but better time complexity: if get `A`, return False; if get more then 2 consistent `L`, return False.

 #### 557. Reverse Words in a String III (string)

 - My solution